Siddhartha257/workout-tracker/README.md

 - `SECRET_KEY`: JWT secret key (change in production)
 - `DATABASE_URL`: Database connection string
 - `GEMINI_API_KEY`: Google Gemini API key for AI features

-### Database
-The application uses SQLite by default.
-For production, consider using PostgreSQL or MySQL.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support or questions, please open an issue in the repository.

----

-**Note**: This application is for educational and personal use.
-For production deployment, ensure proper security measures are implemented.